-Borlase is operating against the above background, but we continue to be even more ambitious.
-We keep adding more and more opportunities for our children – new activities, competitions, clubs, societies academic groups and, of course, improving facilities.
+Borlase is operating against a difficult funding background, but we continue to be even more ambitious.
+We keep adding more and more opportunities for our children – new activities, competitions, clubs, societies, academic groups and, of course, improving facilities.

-This is why we are asking for help from our alumni and parents on this telethon, so that we do not need to cut back on our staff, the education we provide or the breadth of extra-curricular opportunities we give each student at Borlase.
+This is why we are asking for support from our alumni and parents, so that we do not need to cut back on the education we provide or the breadth of extra-curricular opportunities we give each student at Borlase.